tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - **Specify an action to take on a task's dependencies if the task fails.**

     You can now specify that dependent tasks proceed even if the task that they depend on fails.
 Set the new **dependencyAction** property of a task resource to *satisfy* to run dependent tasks even if the parent task fails.
-Alternately, set **dependencyAction** to *block* to block running of dependent tasks if the parent task fails.
+Alternately, set **dependencyAction** to *block* to prevent running of dependent tasks if the parent task fails.

     Specify the **dependencyAction** property in requests to [Add Task](../batchservice/add-a-task-to-a-job.md) or [Add Task Collection](../batchservice/add-a-collection-of-tasks-to-a-job.md).